uiuc-ae353/uiuc-ae353.github.io/leaderboard.md

 ## Notes

 - Times are rounded to one decimal place.
 In case of ties, the next decimal place is used for tie-breaking
+- No update on 10/12 because no submission passed the autograder.
+Manual grading happened on 11/12
 - Questions about the leaderboard?
 Contact the course staff